Ethereotek/NAPs/README.md

 	op.NAPs.RenameOperator("my_table", "MyTable")

+### **Adding Parameters**
+Add parameters is almost identical adding operators, except that the Python call would be `NameParameter()`.
+ParGroups, however, must be drag-dropped.

+### **Accessing Parameters**
+The method for accessing parameters is similar to operators, but is unique in its behavior.
+There is admittedly some weirdness here in order to make ParGroups play nice, and to actually extend the functional interaction with ParGroups by wrapping them in a `PAR` object.

+For parameters:

+	rad_x = op.NAPs.PARS("rad_x")
+		# print the value of `radx`
+	print(rax_x)

+		# updating the value
+	rad_x.val = 1.3

+Note, however, that you cannot assign a value without accessing the `.val` attribute first.
+This is because the parameter is accessed through a function call.

+		# incorrect:
+	op.NAPs.PARS("rad_x") = 0.5

+		# correct:
+	op.NAPs.PARS("rad_x").val = 0.5

+When working with the td.ParGroup object, you can access all its children parameteres by their typical names.
+For example, if you were to add the `radius` group:

+	radius = op.NAPs.PARS("radius")
+	radx = radius.radx
+	rady = radius.rady
+	radz = radius.radz

+		# updating value is a little smooter here

+	radius.radx = 1.0 	# perfectly legal

+You're also able to update all the children at once through the `.vals` attribute:

+	radius = op.NAPs.PARS("radius")
+	radius.vals = [0.1, 0.5, 0.5]

 ### **Parameters**

+#### - **Initialize Page**

+`Init Named Operators` -> clears the named_operators dictionary of `{name:operator}` pairs

+`Init Named Parameters` -> clears the named_parameters dictionary of `{name:parameter}` pairs

 The component's parameters are sparse.
 The two most important are `Purge`, as mentioned, and `Init Named Operators`, which will simply clear the entire dictionary of `{name:operator}` pairs.

 All names are also added to a drop-down menu called in the `Operator` parameter.
 The `Path` parameter will reflect the full path to your selected operator.
 This is one easy way to get the path to your named operator, if so desired.